khushi-gunnu17/React_JS/notes.md

 ## React is a Library
 - FrameWork Vs Library

-Framework = military
-Library = cooldude , more freedom,
+Framework = military , less freedom than libraries Library = cooldude , more freedom, concepts less

 ## Topics To learn
 - core of react (state or UI manipulation, JSX)